CDC to recommend masks for some vaccinated people in certain situations

 NERVE DAMAGE IN CORNEA COULD BE SIGN OF ‘LONG COVID,’ STUDY HINTS

-Meanwhile, Walensky, during the COVID briefing on last week, maintained that unvaccinated individuals "need to be wearing a mask to protect yourself and others around you."
+Meanwhile, Walensky, during the COVID briefing last week, maintained that unvaccinated individuals "need to be wearing a mask to protect yourself and others around you."

 "We need more people to get vaccinated to stop this pandemic," she said, adding that the CDC recommendations "haven’t changed," but warned that if individuals are in an area that has a high case rate and low rate of vaccination, "you should certainly be wearing a mask."